fahlstrm/pattern-customerweb/README.md

 # Customerweb
 This repository is part of a group project done for the ['pattern' course](https://www.bth.se/utbildning/program-och-kurser/kurser/20232/BR4QJ/) at Blekinge Institute of Technology.

-Adminweb is developed using Angular framework.
+Customerweb is developed using Angular framework.
 Note that the application is based on [pattern-backend](https://github.com/datalowe/pattern-backend)-repo as backend, without this repo the application might not work as expected.
 The master-repo can be found here: [orchestra](https://github.com/datalowe/pattern-orchestra)

 To clone the repository run: `git clone https://github.com/fahlstrm/pattern-customerweb`